Arya-Shidore/Study-Sense/README.md

 ***
 ## Features

-* User Authentication: Study Notion provides secure user registration and authentication using JWT (JSON Web Tokens).
+* User Authentication: Study Sense provides secure user registration and authentication using JWT (JSON Web Tokens).
 Users can sign up, log in, and manage their profiles with ease.

 * Courses and Lessons: Instructors can create and edit created courses.
 Students can enroll in courses, access course materials, and track their progress.
-* Progress Tracking: Study Notion allows students to track their progress in enrolled courses.
+* Progress Tracking: Study Sense allows students to track their progress in enrolled courses.
 They can view completed lessons, scores on quizzes and assignments, and overall course progress.

-* Payment Integration: Study Notion integrates with Razorpay for payment processing.
+* Payment Integration: Study Sense integrates with Razorpay for payment processing.
 Users can make secure payments for course enrollment and other services using various payment methods supported by Razorpay.

 * Search Functionality: Users can easily search for courses, lessons, and resources using the built-in search feature.
 This makes it convenient to find relevant